Skip to product information

 A sweeping history of changing critical standards and values in American art across 200 years.
 Art lovers, perplexed why their favorite artists are no longer on the walls of their local museums, will find an incisive view of why change is constant.
 All art lovers will find a cautionary lesson about the unpredictable future.

-Each generation of experts believes their own taste is the last word, confident in their opinions about the art that was the best of their time.
+Each generation of experts believes its own taste is the last word.

-Theodore E. Stebbins, Jr., was in the center of every development in American art collecting and exhibitions from 1960 well into the 2000s.
-He is uniquely able to put recent shifts in the canon within the context of a regular, generational shift in taste that tells us much about the value that is placed on art—including who decides what matters and what does not.
+The author, Theodore E. Stebbins, Jr., was in the center of every development in American art collecting and exhibitions from the 1960s to well into the 2000s, as curator of American art at the Yale University Art Gallery, the Museum of Fine Arts, Boston, and the Harvard Art Museum.
+He is the author of twenty-five books on nearly every important American painter starting with Copley.
+Stebbins is uniquely able to put recent shifts in the canon within the context of regular, generational shifts in taste that tell us much about the value that is placed on art—including who decides what matters and why.
+In this book, he presents a new way of looking at American art, and he doesn’t pull his punches.

 Praise for Rethinking American Art